 A more dynamic approach (possibly for a later iteration) could be to use http://www.hadess.net/2019/08/low-memory-monitor-new-project.html or similar; it could not only automate the detection of "how much RAM is needed for basic Tails usage" (instead of having to keep this knowledge up-to-date ourselves: if

 low-memory-monitor complains during our test suite, it could be a clear sign that we need to either optimize our stuff or bump the documented requirements); it could also warn the user whenever their usage of Tails requires an amount of RAM that exceeds their hardware's capacity, which can happen even for systems that meet the documented minimum memory requirements.

-#5 Updated by alant about 5 years ago
+#5 Updated by alant over 5 years ago

 - design UI

 - fetch the source code of the greeter at http://git.tails.boum.org/greeter/